 Dudman, Tupaia scriptwriter Paul Stanley Ward and producer Vicky Pope reconvened for rite-of-passage tale Choice Night.
 The film won invitation to several 'A-list' festivals, including BFI London, Melbourne, and Valladolid.
 It competed at Clermont-Ferrand in 2011, and won Best International Short at Cinema Tous Ecrans Film Festival in Geneva.

 May 2013 saw the debut of crime series Harry, which won solid ratings and good reviews.
-As well as directing, Dudman was part of the writing team.
+As well as directing, Dudman was part of the writing and directing team.
 The show sees Oscar Kightley playing a Samoan-Kiwi detective and solo parent investigating a major murder.
 Sam Neill plays his boss and mentor.

 Documentary The Day that Changed My Life began thanks to Dudman's cousin Sandra Close.
 After the Christchurch quakes, Dudman gave Close technical help to capture personal video accounts from 110 locals.
 Dudman "was blown away by the emotional intensity" of the recordings, "the openness and strength of feeling in them and by the gravity of what happened to people".
 Some were screened under at the title 12.51 at Canterbury Museum.
 Unable to win support for a TV series that would devote half an hour to each interview, Dudman weaved together selected excerpts and added new material to make one-off documentary The Day that Changed My Life, which debuted in TV One on 25 February 2015.
 It won awards for best NZ documentary and best director at the Documentary Edge Festival.